RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Introduction

-Prior offline-RL approaches can be organized by mechanism: \textbf{(i) Policy regularization} constrains the policy to the data manifold via divergence minimization or policy priors, improving stability but often sacrificing policy expressiveness on complex tasks with risk-neutral examples such as \citep{fujimoto2019off,wu2019behavior,kumar2019stabilizing,fujimoto2021minimalist} and risk-aware methods with \emph{prior-anchored perturbation} designs such as \citep{urpi2021risk,chen2024uncertainty}. \textbf{(ii) Value conservatism} reduces optimistic extrapolation, but can underestimate the value of infrequent yet high-return in-distribution modes due to global pessimism and data imbalance in both risk-neutral (\citep{kumar2020conservative}) and risk-aware instances (\citep{ma2021conservative}). \textbf{(iii) Model-based pessimism} bounds transition uncertainty with ensembles and penalties, at the cost of compounding model errors at scale again under both risk-neutral (\citep{yu2020mopo,yu2021combo,rigter2022rambo}) and risk-aware (\citep{rigter2023one}) settings. \textbf{(iv) Expressive generative policies} faithfully clone multimodal behavior and achieve state-of-the-art mean returns, but limited use only in \emph{risk-neutral} applications \citep{chen2021decision,janner2022planning,ajay2022conditional,wang2022diffusion,hansen2023idql,park2025flow} including closest concurrent works pairing diffusion with distributional critics~\citep{d2ac,liu2025dsacd}.
+\textbf{(1) Policy regularization} constrains the policy to the data manifold via divergence minimization or policy priors, improving stability but often sacrificing policy expressiveness on complex tasks with risk-neutral examples such as \citep{fujimoto2021minimalist,fujimoto2019off,kumar2019stabilizing,wu2019behavior} and risk-aware methods with \emph{prior-anchored perturbation} designs such as \citep{chen2025diffusion,urpi2021risk}.

+\textbf{(2) Value conservatism} reduces optimistic extrapolation, but can underestimate the value of infrequent yet high-return in-distribution modes due to global pessimism and data imbalance in both risk-neutral \citep{kumar2020conservative} and risk-aware instances \citep{ma2021conservative}.

+\textbf{(3) Model-based pessimism} bounds transition uncertainty with ensembles and penalties, at the cost of compounding model errors at scale again under both risk-neutral \citep{rigter2022rambo,yu2020mopo,yu2021combo} and risk-aware \citep{rigter2023one} settings.

+\textbf{(4) Expressive generative policies} faithfully clone multimodal behavior and achieve state-of-the-art mean returns, but have so far been used primarily in \emph{risk-neutral} applications \citep{hansen2023idql,kang2023efficient,koirala2025flow,park2025flow,wang2022diffusion} including closely related concurrent works that pair diffusion with distributional critics~\citep{liu2025distributional,zhang2025d2}.